-- a.A.
-Dwelling Unit Branch Circuits.
-Branch circuits in each dwelling unit shall supply only loads within that dwelling unit or loads associated only with that dwelling unit. - bB.
-Common Area Branch Circuits.
-Branch circuits installed for the purpose of lighting, central alarm, signal, communications, or other purposes for public or common areas of a two (2) family dwelling, a multifamily dwelling, or a multi occupancy building shall not be supplied from equipment that supplies an individual dwelling unit or tenant space. - c-Exception: Smoke/CO Alarms in Common Area Branch Circuits of Existing Three-Family Dwellings.
+- A. Dwelling Unit Branch Circuits.
+Branch circuits in each dwelling unit shall supply only loads within that dwelling unit or loads associated only with that dwelling unit. - B. Common Area Branch Circuits.
+Branch circuits installed for the purpose of lighting, central alarm, signal, communications, or other purposes for public or common areas of a two (2) family dwelling, a multifamily dwelling, or a multi occupancy building shall not be supplied from equipment that supplies an individual dwelling unit or tenant space. - 1.
+Exception: Smoke/CO Alarms in Existing Three-Family Dwellings.